iamtommetcalfe/website/README.md

 npm run type-check
 ```

 > **Note:** The project uses Vite 6 with a compatibility layer for vite-ssg.
 If you encounter dependency conflicts during installation, use the `install-compat` script which uses the `--legacy-peer-deps` flag.
-See [Dependency Version Fix](docs/dependency-version-fix.md) for details.

 ## Code Quality